Associate Professor of Art History

 Medieval Art, Illuminated Manuscripts, Medievalism, Historiography, Jewish-Christian Relations in the Middle Ages

 Nina Rowe specializes in the art of northern Europe in the high and late Middle Ages (twelfth to fifteenth century).
-Her work examines images of Jews and Judaism in settings ranging from monumental cathedral façade sculpture to hand-held carved ivories.
+Her recent research examines illuminated World Chronicle (Weltchronik) manuscripts, created in southern Germany and Austria circa 1330 to 1430.
+Another facet of her scholarship examines images of Jews and Judaism in settings ranging from monumental cathedral façade sculpture to hand-held carved ivories.
 Her scholarship also addresses the production and reception of illuminated manuscripts in the medieval and modern eras.
-She is at work on a book on late medieval German illuminated World Chronicles (Weltchroniken).

 Professor Rowe’s research has been supported by fellowships from the National Endowment for the Humanities (2016-17), the American Council of Learned Societies (2016-17), and the Metropolitan Museum of Art (2007-8).